-Definitely, yes, which is why it is very important that all fruits and vegetables are disinfected before consumption.
-We must be very careful with those fruits in which we think that by removing the peel we eliminate the risk of contamination, since at the moment of removing the peel we can make it touch the inside of the fruit and thus contaminate it.
+Definitely, yes, which is why all fruits and vegetables must be disinfected before consumption.
+We must be very careful with those fruits in which we think that by removing the peel we eliminate the risk of contamination since at the moment of removing the peel we can make it touch the inside of the fruit and thus contaminate it.
 Therefore, we must rinse them with plenty of clean water and consume them immediately.

 In breastfeeding, is hand and breast hygiene important?

 Adult women and men have a well-developed immune system that protects them against numerous infections.
 For newborns, this system may not be as effective, so it is advisable to practice good hand and breast hygiene during breastfeeding.